afreund415/UdpChat/readMe.txt

     The client class extends the Message class, contains a Client constructor, implementation of the abstract Message class methods sendFail, recvMsg, and recvACK, amongst other methods.
 The recvMsg implementation uses Switch cases to account for the various types of messages Clients will interact with.
 For table messages, messages that broadcast the updated clientTable that each client maintains a local copy of, alerts users to changes in online status for all users.
 The chat case simply prints out messages received by the client, and the registration error case prints messages when the server detects an error in registration.
 The recvACK method deals with the various types of ACKs clients will get and takes appropriate action, for instance when an offline chat is sent and received.
 The sendfail implementation alerts users to issues in sending attempts and exits in the case of the server going offline prematurely.
 Lastly, this class has a method for stopping its send and receive threads when the user exits.

 Message protocol:
     All messages are sent in JSON format.
 Each message has a unique id for verification and data relability.
 Each message also has a date and receives an ACK message back with the same unique ID of the original message.
 The type of message is in the field "type".
+Examples below:

 Client—>Server